 Let us go back to our thoughts.
 The best response to the question in the article title is ‘nothing’.
 Yes, that is right: just do nothing!
 Perhaps, that is why our advice contains the word ‘not’ so many times.

 - After achieving full physical relaxation, direct your attention inward, focus on your breath and on your body sensations.

 - Focus on the point in between your eyebrows if your closed eyes are wandering.

-- If you feel that your mind is immediately beginning to carry you somewhere far away, then you must go back and begin again a few times, according to your logical chain of thought.
-Do not immerse yourself in such thoughts, but simply identify such instances one by one and return your mind into the present moment.
+- If you feel that your mind is immediately beginning to carry you somewhere far away, then you must go back and begin again, according to your logical chain of thought.
+Do not immerse yourself in such thoughts, but simply identify such instances one by one and return your mind to the present moment.
 Return to yourself.

 - Of course, the mind will continue its tireless activity, but you should view this process as if you were doing this from the outside, detached and calm.
 Do not interfere in the internal dialogue and do not identify with thoughts.
 Then they will go away by themselves when they are deprived of energy.

 - Sometimes, your head is occupied by bad thoughts, whether they are insignificant troubles or your deepest fears or regrets, fed by your internal problems.
 There is no need to fight them or try to replace them with good thoughts.
 There is no need to analyse and blame yourself.
 Negative thoughts may also freely float by and vanish beyond the horizon of consciousness.
 This is a process of purification.

 As for the obvious benefits, you learn to relax your body and mind.
 In addition, Savasana is a wonderful way to train your mind to work more effectively with thoughts.
 Having mastered this state of conscious relaxation, you should transfer it to other asanas, and then beyond the classroom into real life.
 This will refresh your world view and teach you to treat both successes and failures, by others and oneself, very differently.